 - Image Galleries – A picture says a thousand words, and ProProfs makes uploading and linking images a snap.
 Trainers can use images from their own archives or search the web to link photographs, artwork, and PDF files.

 - Videos – Trainers can also upload or link video feeds to their classrooms, allowing students to watch the files from their home computers or mobile apps.
-ProProfs lets trainers to choose from different internet speeds to make sure their videos are accessible to different computers.
+ProProfs lets trainers choose from different internet speeds to make sure their videos are accessible to different computers.

 Training Auditory Learners